Dublin landmarks

 The building from the 1880s is used to display the national archaeological treasures.
 The rotunda is surrounded by marble columns.

-The exhibition rooms on the ground floor include the Boat of the Broighter Treasure (1st Century), the Loughnashade Trumpet (1st Century BC), the Chalice of Ardagh (8th Century), the Tara Brooch (8th Century). century), the shrine of the bell of St. Patrick in bronze, silver and gold (c.
-1100), the cross of Cong (c.
-1123) and other finds.
-A visit to the museum is definitely worthwhile.
+The ground floor exhibition rooms contain the Broighter Treasure Boat (1st century), the Loughnashade Trumpet (1st century BC), the Ardagh Chalice (8th century), the Tara Brooch (8th century), the St Patrick's Bell Shrine in bronze, silver and gold (ca. 1100), the Cross of Cong (ca. 1123) and other artifacts.
+The museum is well worth a visit.

 On the first floor you can see finds from the Viking Age.
 These hail from the region of old Dublin.
 There is also a section dedicated to Egypt.